Manage data descriptions in DORIS

 If the data are stored locally, your own institutional procedures for access apply.

 When a data description is created using the form in DORIS, a reserved DOI is automatically generated for the dataset (see section 1: Files and access).
-This DOI is not visible to the researcher – it is only displayed in the Reviewer view.
-When a researcher requests a DOI, you should provide the DOI identifier shown in the form.
+This DOI is visible to both the researcher and you as a reviewer.

 Please remember to inform the researcher that the DOI will not be active – that is, it will not resolve to a landing page – until the dataset has been published on Researchdata.se.
-If the researcher needs to provide a link to the dataset before publication, for example to a journal, you can share the preview link to the forthcoming catalogue entry.
-You can access this preview by clicking Preview.
+If the researcher needs to provide a link to the dataset before publication, for example to a journal for a closed review, you can share the preview link to the forthcoming catalogue entry.
+You can access this link by clicking Preview.

 Request additional information